interlock-network/bouncer/docs/README.md

 ### Is Bouncer in beta?

 It's actually in alpha.
-That means it is not feature complete and is still buggy.
+That means it is not feature complete and still buggy.
 The main challenge now is a relatively high number of false positives -- safe sites incorrectly categorized as unsafe.

 ### How much does Bouncer cost?